dipladenia bush

 Soil Requirement

-The best soils for this vine are those with good drainage and water holding capacity, rich in organic matter, and alkaline or neutral.
+The best soils for this vine are those with good drainage and water holding capacity, rich in organic material, and alkaline or neutral.
 Having good drainage is vital to avoid root rot.
 Moreover, the plant needs enough space to grow, and planting them with 3 to 6 feet by 6 to 12 feet planting distance is the best.

 The vine is fast-growing, and constricting its space will result in more problems in the future.